 Syntax Description source-url Location URL (or variable) of the source file or directory to be copied.
 The source can be either local or remote, depending upon whether the file is being downloaded or uploaded.
 For more information, see the "Usage Guidelines" section. destination-url Destination URL (or variable) of the copied file or directory.
 The destination can be either local or remote, depending upon whether the file is being downloaded or uploaded.
 For more information, see the "Usage Guidelines" section.
-Command Default The default name f or the destination file is the source filename.
-Command Modes EXEC mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
+Command Default The default name for the destination file is the source filename.
+Command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
 5.0(2)N2(1) Support for this command was introduced on external Universal Serial Bus (USB) Flash memory devices.
-Usage Guidelines The copy command allows you to copy a file (such as a system image or configuration file) from one location to another location.
-The source and destination for the file is specified using a Cisco NX-OS file system URL, which allows you to specify a local or remote file location.
-The file system being used (such as a local memory source or a remote server) determines the syntax used in the command.
+Usage Guidelines location to another file system URL, w Id allows you to copy a file (such as a system image or configuration file) from one r location.
+The source and destination for the file is specified using a Cisco NX-OS which allows you to specify a local or remote file location.
+The file system being used emory source or a remote server) determines the syntax used in the command.
 You can enter on the command line all necessary source- and destination-URL information and the username to use, or you can enter the copy command and have the CLI prompt you for any missing information.
 The entire copying process may take several minutes, depending on the network conditions and the size of the file, and differs from protocol to protocol and from network to network.
 The colon character (:) is required after the file system URL prefix keywords (such as bootflash).
 In the URL syntax for ftp: , scp: , sftp: , and tftp: , the server is either an IPv4 address or a hostname.
-Format of Source and Destination URL enter either a comm burce and destination URLs varies according to the file or directory location.
-You can hand-line interface (CLI) variable for a directory or a filename that follows the Cisco syntax (filesystem :[/directory][/filename]).
+Format of Source and Destination URL enter either a com source and destination URLs varies according to the file or directory location.
+You can mand-line interface (CLI) variable for a directory or a filename that follows the Cisco a syntax (filesystem :[/ directory][/ filename]). -